Justin-Bento/scripts/README.md

 The purpose of this script is to aid me during practice by providing spontaneous key suggestions.
 By outputting a desired musical scale, the script ensures that the randomly selected key is appropriate and aligns with the a musical context.
 This functionality is useful for creating variety in practice routines, and explore different environments.

+## Cesar Cipher • The Odin Project

+Followed the guidelines from The Odin Project Ruby Course to apply my knowledge.

+## Sub Strings • The Odin Project

+Followed the guidelines from The Odin Project Ruby Course to apply my knowledge.

 ## Stock Picker • The Odin Project

 Followed the guidelines from The Odin Project Ruby Course to apply my knowledge.